yenicapotediaz/big-o/README.md

   (i + 1).upto(n) do |j|
     index_min = j if a[j] < a[index_min]
   end
-  # Yep, in ruby I can do that, no aux variable. w00t!
   a[i], a[index_min] = a[index_min], a[i] if index_min != i
 end
 ```